Dr. Radbod Darabi, M.D, Ph.D.

 Ongoing Research Projects

-- Directed differentiation of human ES/iPS cells toward myogenic progenitors using knock-in reporters
+- Directed differentiation of human pluripotent stem cells toward myogenic progenitors using knock-in reporters for PAX7 and MYF5

-- iPS cell disease modeling and CRISPR/Cas9 mediated gene correction
+- hiPSC disease modeling and CRISPR/Cas9 mediated gene correction for new types of LGMDs

 - Matthias N, Hunt SD, Wu J, Darabi R. Skeletal muscle perfusion and stem cell delivery in muscle disorders using intra-femoral artery canulation in mice.
 Experimental Cell Research.
 2015 Nov 15;339(1):103-11.

 - Darabi R, Arpke RW, Irion S, Dimos JT, Grskovic M, Kyba M, Perlingeiro RC.
 Human ES and iPS-Derived Myogenic Progenitors Restore Dystrophin and Improve Contractility upon Transplantation in Dystrophic Mice.
-Cell Stem Cell, 2012 May; 10 (5), 610-619.
+Cell Stem Cell.
+2012 May; 10 (5), 610-619.
+PMCID: PMC3348507